adrianskelton/project-2/README.md

 ![alt text](assets/images/wireddesktopstart.png)

-### Desktop view - the first screen shown to the user when the page loads (shown above).
+The first screen shown to the user when the page loads (shown above).
 The footer was later taken off in the actual to make the game look less busy.
 Also the option to enter a name was a concept that can later be added in future.
 These were all rough drafts.
+The main screen is seen below after the popup is closed.

 ![alt text](assets/images/wireddesktop.png)

-### Desktop view - game screen (shown above)

 ---
 ### Mobile view

 ![alt text](assets/images/readme/wiredmobile.png)